atharvnangare/GreenCashX-Consumer-Manual-Testing/README.md

 ## Outcome

 The GreenCashX Consumer Module was tested for functionality, UI behavior, search operations, and data consistency.
-A total of **230** test cases were executed across Functional, Search, and Data Integrity testing. **13 functional defects** were identified and documented, while Search Testing and Data Integrity Testing completed successfully without any defects.
+A total of **228** test cases were executed across Functional, Search, and Data Integrity testing. **12 functional defects** were identified and documented, while Search Testing and Data Integrity Testing were completed successfully without any defects.